Ibiza wall lizard: Biology

 The Ibiza wall lizard feeds on small invertebrates including a high proportion of ants when they are available.
 It also eats vegetable matter, especially during the summer.
 Females generally produce a single clutch of one to four eggs.
 These hatch after a few weeks and the hatchlings are about 3.2 cm long from snout to vent.
 They become sexually mature at the age of one and a half or two years.

 Status

-Although this lizard does not seem to be in overall decline and faces no significant threats, its total area of occurrence is less than 5000 km2 so the IUCN lists it as being "Near threatened".
-More recently, the lizard is facing a threat from invasive snakes which originated from mainland Spain which came to Ibiza in imported olive trees.
+The Ibiza wall lizard is in overall decline and is projected to lose most of its remaining habitat.
+The number of mature individuals has declined by an estimated 50% since 2010, so the IUCN lists it as being "Endangered".

+This is mostly attributed to invasive Horseshoe whip snakes which originated from mainland Spain and came to Ibiza in imported olive trees.
+One local extinction on an offshore islet has been recorded.